SumiSastri/dev-blogs/docs/Java/part7-java-memory-management.md

 Summary:

+When Java is written and run, the JVM uses javac to compile the program.
+The code is compiled and linted before it is transformed into byte code, which is then converted into binary.
+This makes the system slower.
+Java is written in such a way that when it is running it is running via the Java application, so the app creates a sandbox protecting the system.

+It makes it safer to use.
+It was not developed as an everyday programming language, it was written as code for hardware.
+The i/o for Java you have run through various levels to run print statements.

+It was designed for dealing with hardware.
+C was developped for writing operating systems, it has not changed at all.
+The design of the kernel and the heart of the kernel is built on C and nothing else.

+Can't used objects as they are expensive.
+Kernel is pure C. Because C is so basic, it gives it extra power and speed.
+C and Fotran are very old languages like Cobol and Visual basic.

+OS' have the same form - backend which is the kernel, the front end where the GUIs are used to interact with the users and peripherals written to interact with users via the terminal.
+CLIs and shells are used to interact with the shell which interacts with the kernel.

-When a method is invoked a local variable frame (stack frame) is created at the top of a stack All the method arguments and variables are allocated in that frame Variables in a local variable frame have the same liftime as the method they belong to Methods are called and data is passed by value - a copy of the data passed Methods terminates and the space is deallocated
+In Java, when a method is invoked a local variable frame (stack frame) is created at the top of a stack All the method arguments and variables are allocated in that frame Variables in a local variable frame have the same lifetime as the method they belong to Methods are called and data is passed by value - a copy of the data passed Methods terminates and the space is deallocated
 Data stored on the heap that are passed by reference have a longer lifetime than local variable